Huihuiweng/starter-hugo-academic/content/en/project/Equation-of-motion/index.md

 ---
-title: New theory for elongated ruptures
+title: New 3D rupture theory
-summary: We develop a new 3D theory to describe the rupture propagation in a fault with finite width.
+summary: A new 3D theory to predict rupture propagation in a fault with finite width.
 tags:
   - Rupture dynamics
 date: '2019-08-14T00:00:00Z'